data2health/InvenioRDM/RPPR.md

 - 7/1/19 Landscape analysis of repositories, repository frameworks, and data catalogs
 - 8/31/19 DigitalHub parity
 - 9/15/19 Documentation & use cases
-- 9/15/19 A containerized menRva instance will be deployed and installed at NU in a local production environment, and the menRva team will continue to add features and functionality into 2020
+- 9/15/19 A containerized InvenioRDM instance will be deployed and installed at NU in a local production environment, and the InvenioRDM team will continue to add features and functionality into 2020
 - 9/15/19 Outreach and engagement with stewards for data discovery engine (ongoing)
 - 10/1/19 Begin work with 1+ pilot implementation sites; this deliverable and subsequent work toward it will depend on local timelines at pilot sites (engagement to identify pilots has begun)
 - 10/15/19 Code made available for the community to download
 - 11/20/19 Guidebook Chapter: Repository architecture and culture to support CTS
 - 4/1/20 Local instance deployed at NCATS cloud (example of a local node & serves as master index)
-- 6/15/20 menRva will be deployed in the NCATS cloud and will contain indexed user submitted records and digital objects from more than one institution
+- 6/15/20 InvenioRDM will be deployed in the NCATS cloud and will contain indexed user submitted records and digital objects from more than one institution
 - 6/15/20  Next-generation repository behaviors supported (in collaboration with CERN and NII)

 # Potential Pitfalls and Alternative Strategies